siri1111-creator/bot-darkwar-survival/readme.md

 - `world.png` - The button to switch to the world map.
 - `add-energy.png` - The button to prompt adding energy.
 - `energy20.png` - The button to consume a 20-energy item.

+*(Note: The script also uses OpenCV color detection to find and click empty green ground to clear pop-ups, so `empty_ground.png` is no longer used for image recognition.)*

 ## How to Run